-Report issues with the documentation at https://bugzilla.opensuse.org/ и.
-To simplify this process, you can use the Report Documentation Bug links next to headlines in the HTML version of this document.
-These preselect the right product and category in Bugzilla and add a link to the current section.
+Report issues with the documentation at https://bugzilla.opensuse.org/ ▶.

+To simplify this process, click the Report an issue icon next to a headline in the HTML version of this document.
+This preselects the right product and category in Bugzilla and adds a link to the current section.
 You can start typing your bug report right away.

 A Bugzilla account is required.